KaonWry/GFL2-Gunsmoke-Frontline-Score-Tracker/README.md

 # Gunsmoke Frontline Score Tracker for Girls Frontline 2: Exillium

 A simple web app for tracking and reviewing player attempts and scores for your platoon in Gunsmoke Frontline.
-Built with Flask (Python) for the backend and a Next.js (React) frontend.
+Built with Flask for the backend and Next.js frontend.

 ---